 They say they took Yarbrough to a motel where they argued she was raped and then taken to a dirt road where she was shot three times while lying facedown on the ground.

-However, attorneys for Pye wrote a 36-page petition arguing that Pye's original attorney, Johnny Mostiler, was ineffective and failed to give Pye a fair shake in court.
+However, attorneys for Pye argue in a 36-page petition that Pye's original attorney, Johnny Mostiler, was ineffective and failed to give Pye a fair shake in court.

 They outlined systematic issues in the Spalding County public defender office back in the 1990s, including alleging that Mostiler was working off of a "script" from previous capital punishment cases and failed to bring up mitigating factors in Pye's case.